Islamic State audio tape raises doubt whether Afghan leader dead

 “We are ready to sacrifice our villages and homes,” he said.

-He also referenced battles between Taliban fighters and the new IS offshoots in Nangarhar, accusing some elements of the Taliban of selling out to neighbouring Pakistan’s powerful spy agnecy.
+He also referenced battles between Taliban fighters and the new IS offshoots in Nangarhar, accusing some elements of the Taliban of selling out to neighboring Pakistan’s powerful spy agency.

 “We are defending ourselves,” he said.